heiskemmyy/OIBSIP/README.md

-# Emmanuel Amoa-Menyah's Web Development Portfolio
+# Emmanuel Amoa-Menyah's Web Deve Portfolio

 Welcome to my web development portfolio!
 This project showcases a landing page, portfolio page, and a temperature converter tool.
 The website is designed with a dark theme and is responsive, making it accessible on both mobile and laptop devices.